sreidy/Spotify-Genres-Classifying-Genre-by-Audio-Features-and-Lyrics/README.md

 ![spotify_genre](https://community.spotify.com/t5/image/serverpage/image-id/27674iC82331350312CE8A/image-size/original?v=mpbl-1&px=-1)

 This project is an utilizes the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) in conjunction with the [Genius Web API](https://genius.com/developers). exploring, analysing, modeling genre by using  different audio features from 13 different Spotify genres.

-The report and modeling can be found in.Report.ipynb.
+The report and modeling can be found in [Report.ipynb](https://github.com/sreidy/Spotify-Genres-Classifying-Genre-by-Audio-Features-and-Lyrics/blob/master/Notebooks/Report.ipynb)

 The final model is a Random Forest Classifier, with 70% accuracy at predicting genre.